Condition of the Heart

-Condition of the Heart is the third studio album by American Kashif.
-It was released in 1985 on Arista Records.
+Condition of the Heart is the third studio album by American Kashif, released in 1985 on Arista Records.
 The album includes the hit singles "Condition of the Heart", "Dancing in the Dark (Heart to Heart)" and Anti-Apartheid song "Botha Botha".
-Condition of the Heart was digitally remastered for the first time in 2012 by Funky Town Grooves with three bonus tracks.
+Condition of the Heart was digitally remastered in 2012 by Funky Town Grooves with three bonus tracks.

 Critical reception

-AllMusic editor Ed Hogan rated Condition of the Heart two out of five stars and called it a "mellow album of '80s R&B."
+AllMusic editor Ed Hogan called Condition of the Heart a "mellow album of '80s R&B."